WBFF: History

 WBFF first came on the air on April 11, 1971, founded by what was then called the Chesapeake Television Corporation, which was controlled by Julian Sinclair Smith.
 The original meaning of its call sign was "Baltimore's Finest Features" because it primarily aired old movies in its earliest years.
 It was Baltimore's second commercial UHF station and second independent station, signing on four years after WMET-TV (channel 24, frequency now occupied by WUTB) began operations.
-Both stations aired general entertainment programming, but WMET's owners experienced financial problems and were forced to take channel 24 off the air in 1972.
+In its early years, WBFF was a general entertainment station.
+For example, The Baltimore Sun wrote in 1990 that WBFF had been "the home of scratchy prints of Kojak".

-Even without direct competition, and operating on a small budget, WBFF still struggled for strong programming during the 1970s as Baltimore's network affiliates—WBAL-TV, WJZ-TV and WMAR-TV—continued to acquire off-network syndicated programs during this period.
-It did not help matters that Washington's WTTG and WDCA were readily available both over the air (Washington stations all provided a strong signal into Baltimore) and on cable.
-Channel 45 did find an advantage in having a decent library of movies, sitcoms and westerns at its disposal.
-Like other independent stations of that era, WBFF also ran network programs preempted by the local affiliates, local public affairs programs, and played cartoons and series reruns in the afternoon for the after-school kids crowd in a show hosted by nostalgic "Captain Chesapeake" (played by George Lewis) along with his side-kick "Mondy" the sea monster played by James Uhrin (who continued to work at WBFF under the alias "Traffic Jam Jimmy") as they cruised through the Bay.
-"Captain Chesapeake" was a fixture on WBFF from its beginnings until 1990, with his famous cheery greeting: "Ahoyyy Crewmembers!!"
+In afternoons, WBFF had a local children's show titled "Captain Chesapeake" (played by George Lewis) along with his side-kick "Mondy" the sea monster played by James Uhrin (who continued to work at WBFF under the alias "Traffic Jam Jimmy").

 This WBFF logo dates to the mid-1980s.
 The "C" in the logo is for Sinclair Broadcast Group's forerunner, Chesapeake Television.

 Despite its financial troubles, WBFF became profitable enough that Julian Smith decided to expand his broadcast interests.
 Through a Chesapeake Television subsidiary, Commercial Radio Institute, Smith launched a new independent station in Pittsburgh, WPTT (now WPNT), in 1978.
 In 1984, Commercial Radio Institute signed on Smith's third station, independent WTTE in Columbus, Ohio.
 That same year, WBFF received local competition again when WNUV-TV, then a two-year-old subscription television outlet, began to adopt a general entertainment schedule during the daytime and full-time by 1986.